 Set Effective Language Goals, the Right Way (Without The Overwhelm!)

-| “If a man knows not which port he sails, no wind is favourable.”
+As Seneca once said, “If a man knows not which port he sails, no wind is favourable.”

 Why Language Learners Struggle with Setting Goals

-For English learners, goals often look something like this:
+For English learners, goals often sound like:

-• “I want to improve my English.”
+“I want to improve my English.”

-• “I’ll study every day.”
+“I’ll study every day.”

-• “I’ll finally become fluent this year.”
+“I’ll finally become fluent this year.”

 Avoid These 3 Common Mistakes